WoW Legion is out on Mac (61% faster thanks to Metal)

-World of Warcraft (WoW) continues to lose subscribers every year, but Blizzard hopes that Legion will turn the tide.
+World of Warcraft (WoW) continues to lose subscribers every year, but the Legion expansion is helping somewhat turn the tide.

 - New legendary Artifact weapons

 - New PvP-specific talents

 - A new world-scaling leveling system

 This is enough to make World of Warcraft Legion for Mac one of the most exciting games this year and ensure it remains king among the top MMORPGs for Mac.
 Nearly every system has been overhauled and critics so far are liking it.
 A lot.

 A much better Mac experience thanks to Metal